 The Duties Act 2000 (the Act) provides exemption from duty for the following transactions:

-- A transfer of dutiable property to a corporation or body of persons established for a charitable purpose or a friendly society (s45).
+- A transfer of dutiable property to a corporation or body of persons established for a religious, charitable or educational purpose, or a friendly society (s45).

 What does charitable mean?